BScheliga/Portfolio-assessement/README.md

 ## Abstract

 This is RMarkdown script allow you to assess the performance, dividend yield as well as the sector and market distribution of your stock portfolio.
-I created this script as a pet project, because my broker does not offer this kind of visualisation of my portfolio and I tried using excels for it.
+I created this script as a pet project, because my broker does not offer this kind of visualisation for my portfolio and I am tired using excels for it.

 I try do make the script as generic as possible to increase the accessiblity for other users.